codereport/jellyfish/README.md

 ## Using

-The intending way of using Jellyfish is through the [Jello REPL](https://github.com/codereport/jello/).
+The intended way of using Jellyfish is through the [Jello REPL](https://github.com/codereport/jello/).

 ## Differences